-Personal Emergency Response System (PERS)

-PERS is an electronic device which enables high-risk individuals to secure help in the event of a physical, emotional or environmental emergency.
-These systems are usually connected to a member's phone and signal a response center once a "help" button is activated.
+What you must pay when Services that are covered for you you get these services Personal Emergency Response System (PERS) You pay \$0 for PERS PERS is an electronic device which enables high-risk services. individuals to secure help in the event of a physical, emotional or environmental emergency.
+These systems are usually Authorization is required, connected to a member's phone and signal a response center based on your plan of care. once a "help" button is activated.
 In the event of an emergency, the signal is appropriately acted upon by a response center.
-What you must pay when you get these services